AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/overview.md

 1. Click **Projects (Cloud)**.
 1. Locate your project and click **View Project Page**.

 The **View Project Page** link displays for Account Owners only.
-If you are not an Account Owner, go to the [user login](https://console.magento.cloud) instead.
+If you are not an Account Owner, go to the [login for the project web interface](https://console.magento.cloud) instead.

 >[!TIP]
 >